MarcoDiFrancesco/tesseract-web-ui/README.md

 # Tesseract Web UI

 Spins up the **Docker containers** for:
-- *tesseract server*: uses *hertzg/tesseract-server*
+- *tesseract server*: uses docker image from *hertzg/tesseract-server*
-- *nginx server*: to expose the tesseract endpoint and the web pages
+- *nginx server*: to expose the *tesseract server* and the web pages in /web

 ## Tesseract server